 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Some essential oils may ease symptoms of a cough or cold by soothing the throat, fighting bacteria, and reducing inflammation.
+Some essential oils — such as eucalyptus, rosemary, and peppermint — may ease symptoms of a cough or cold by soothing the throat, fighting bacteria, and reducing inflammation.